fm4dd/pi-weather/documentation/weather-station-v1.1/issues-log.md

   'CDEF:dayt2=dayt1,0,GT,INF,UNKN,IF' \
   'AREA:dayt2#cfcfcf' \</pre>

 The RRD value dayt stores the info about night (set to '1'), and day ('0').
-If its 1, the area is shaded to grey (#cfcfcf)i towards infinity (INF).
+If its 1, the area is shaded to grey (#cfcfcf) towards infinity (INF).
 It works great in summer, but wintertime brings temperatures below zero.
 The nighttime coloring continues to work, but starts at zero, leaving the area with the negative temperature at default white background.

 Solution: Add a second area, stacked on top of the first, which adds below-zero coloring against negative infinity (NEGINF).